armory/knowledge-base/_posts/installation/2018-12-26-install-spinnaker.md

 ## Select the version of Spinnaker to install

-Before halyard will install Spinnaker, you should specify the version of Spinnaker you want to use.
+Before Halyard will install Spinnaker, you should specify the version of Spinnaker you want to use.

 You can get a list of available versions of spinnaker with this command: